 To get an internal risk assessment off the ground, start by inviting diverse colleagues to the conversation table.
 Recognize that everyone in your organization possesses a different vantage point from which to assess risks.
 As the new Risk Manager, it’s your job to help people candidly share their unique perspectives on risk, and to synthesize the distinct perspectives into a ‘big picture’ of your organization’s risk landscape.

 RISK HELP Question #4: How important is it to check references when screening potential employees?
 Can I skip reference checks?

-Answered by Erin Gloeckner, Director of Consulting Services
+Answered by Erin Gloeckner, former Director of Consulting Services

 Reference checking is easy to skip, but I believe it is the most important element of a comprehensive screening process.
 Reference checking is the only chance you have to glean insight from third parties–whereas other screening mechanisms can only gather information that the applicant wants to provide.
 It’s critical to validate what an applicant is telling you by speaking with references.